OpenVPN/openvpn-build/windows-msi/README.rst

 =====================

-This folder contains scripts and binaries required to build and package OpenVPN 2.5+ and its dependencies to a set of platform-dependent MSI packages and an all-in-one EXE installer.
+This folder contains scripts and binaries required to build and package OpenVPN 2.5+ and its dependencies to a set of platform-dependent MSI packages.

 Requirements for building MSI packages
 --------------------------------------